WarwickTechCrew/tc-website-wiki/wiki/03-disciplines/02-sound/03-sound-desks/index.md

 :::lore

-The area of campus encompassing WAC and the FAB has has 378 DigiCo S21s per square km.
+The area of campus encompassing WAC and the FAB has 378 DigiCo S21s per square km.

 :::